All vessels pose some risk to Australia’s marine biosecurity.

 International vessels can bring unwanted pests and diseases into Australia through biofouling and in

-Biosecurity Act 2015, we are investigating new biofouling management options for vessels arriving in Australian waters.
+Biosecurity Act 2015, the department is investigating new biofouling management options for vessels arriving in Australian territory.

 We consulted with industry stakeholders in 2015 on the

-Review of National Marine Pest Biosecurity, where it was recommended that Australia introduce new biofouling regulations for international vessels consistent with those set by the
+Review of National Marine Pest Biosecurity, where it was recommended that Australia introduce new biofouling requirements for international vessels consistent with the direction of the

 International Maritime Organization (IMO).